Customize your list selections

 • Jobs: Set up categories for types of expert witnesses, client referrals, jobs, notes, job status, tasks, and task status.

-• Locations: Set up categories for types of locations, notes, and tags to organize locations.
+• Locations: Set up categories for types of locations, notes, and tags to organize job locations.

-• Other: Set up categories for types of anniversaries and other events, how notes in Notes Logs were received (e.g., System, Email, or call), and award point redemption like gift cards or cash.
+• Other: Set up categories for types of events to acknowledge — such as client birthdays and anniversaries, how notes in Notes Logs were received (e.g., System, Email, or call), and award point redemption like gift cards or cash.

 • Production: Set up designations for how products are delivered to clients, e.g. USPS, courier, or FedEx.